apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-In addition to gaining `Sendable` conformance, actors receive their own
+In addition to gaining a `Sendable` conformance, actors receive their own
 isolation domain.
 This allows them to work freely with other non-`Sendable` types internally.
 This can be a major advantage, but does come with trade-offs.